Can vMEMES cause Clinical Depression..?

 - parental rejection, criticism, overprotection, neglect or abuse

-- being bullied at school or excluded from peer group
+- being bullied at school or excluded from a peer group

 Such experiences would seem most likely to disrupt the PURPLE vMEME’s need for acceptance and safety-in-belonging